 The muffins are also great for bringing to a rooftop brunch.

-I’ve gotten my friends hooked on them too.
+I’ve gotten my friends hooked on them as well.

-- 1/2 cup quick oats or quinoa flakes (or try these keto muffins)
+- 1/2 cup quick oats or almond flour (or try these Keto Muffins)

 - 3/4 tsp baking powder